 VEG usually requires 2 different types of IT resources: (rarely have we seen a single IT resource who can perform both types of tasks).
 The good news is once the VEG system is installed and configured very little ongoing maintenance is required.

-- SAP Basis IT Administrator – A resource whom installs, configures, tests and maintains VEG on an ongoing basis.
+- SAP Basis IT Administrator – A resource that installs, configures, tests, and maintains VEG on an ongoing basis.

-- SAP IT Developer – A resource whom is versed in C# (C sharp), Python and XPath software development languages whom is also trained in VEG Process Design.
+- SAP IT Developer – A resource who is versed in C# (C sharp), Python, and XPath software development languages who is also trained in VEG Process Design.

 Figure 1 VEG Automation Logic Order

-All automations (except externally called Python scripts) are created using the Visual Enterprise Generator Administrator Tool and are created visually similar to creating a flowchart inside of Microsoft Visio or Powerpoint.
-As we visually construct the needed VEG operations, processes and workflows, VEG is actually writing development code in the background.
+All automation (except externally called Python scripts) is created using the Visual Enterprise Generator Administrator Tool and is created visually similar to creating a flowchart inside of Microsoft Visio or Powerpoint.
+As we visually construct the needed VEG operations, processes, and workflows, VEG is actually writing development code in the background.

 Figure 2 VEG Process Designer Located Inside Admin Tool

 Once we have created and tested our VEG automation logic we then automate the flow of PLM master CAD data to Visual Enterprise Generator.
 This is done through what is called a hot folder.
 A hot folder is a shared network directory created by VEG when presented with any master CAD data and an XML manifest file can be created and store the lightweight digital twin data inside SAP ECC/HANA.